When you need trusted electrical testing and tagging in Christchurch

 Always play it safe by using Jim’s Test & Tag

-For the best electrical testing and tagging in Christchurch and across New Zealand, you can rely on Jim’s Test & Tag, electrical professionals using certified equipment for electrical testing and tagging.
+For the best electrical testing and tagging services in Christchurch and across New Zealand, you can rely on Jim’s Test & Tag, electrical professionals using certified equipment for electrical testing and tagging.

 Don’t put it off.